Founding Board Members

 Shon Abegaz (United States)

-Prior to her current positions, she was the Managing Director and Chair of the Executive Committee for the Swiss-based Forum Just Governance for Human Security.
-Under her leadership, the annual conference expanded to attract individuals from over 60 countries to engage in dialogue centered on human security.
-Shon was also the creator and initiator of HumansecurityX, a parallel certificate training program which offered a deeper exploration, facilitated by experts, of global human security concerns.
+Before her current positions, she was the Managing Director and Chair of the Executive Committee for the Swiss-based Forum Just Governance for Human Security.
+Under her leadership, the annual conference attracted individuals from over 60 countries to engage in dialogue centered on human security.
+Shon was also the creator of HumansecurityX, a parallel certificate training program that offered a deeper exploration of global human security concerns.
 Shon is an active member of several international civic and professional organizations.
-In 2017 she was featured as a 'Living Book' as part of the Human Library held at the United Nations-Geneva for Geneva Peace Week.
+She was featured as a 'Living Book' as part of the Human Library held at the United Nations-Geneva for Geneva Peace Week.
 Her contribution centered on her work pursuing the 2030 Global Goals as a bridge-builder and a global citizen.

 Maxwell Gomera (UK/KENYA)

 Maxwell Gomera is a Director of the Biodiversity and Ecosystem Services Branch at UN Environment and a 2018 Fellow of Aspen New Voices.
 He is an expert on public investments in agriculture and nature.
 Maxwell Gomera is a a resource economist with extensive experience in bio-diversity conservation, commercialization of natural products and community based natural resources management.
 Maxwell has worked with governments and communities on integrating policy and field levels, resource economics, community tourism development and natural products development.
 Maxwell has served on many international boards and working groups, including being co-chair of the International Working Group on Mining and Metals that produced a mining and metals supplement to the Global Reporting Initiative - and currently is on the Board of the Community Conservation Fund for Africa (CCFA).
 Maxwell Gomera has a Master of Science in Natural Resources Management from the University of Western Australia.
 Twitter: @GomeraM